plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/1_core_architecture.md

 ## 1. Overview

-This document describes the core architecture of the CyberDeltaEngine (`DuskNetAI`) Prototype 0.0.1.
+This document describes the core architecture of the CyberDeltaEngine (`CyberDeltaEngine`) Prototype 0.0.1.
 The architecture is designed to be modular, testable, and extensible, focusing initially on funding rate arbitrage strategies.

 ## 2. Architectural Principles